kamidox/weixin_producthunt/README.md

 intro
 ==================

+This is unoffical snapshot of producthunt.com.
+I try to introduce Product Hunt to China by Wechat(weixin) public account.
+And mainly focus on ranking and introduct products post on producthunt.com to China.

+For ranking, it support vote count of products, comment count of products and the sum of comment's vote count of products.
+Happy ranking.

 1. Populate products from www.producthunt.com to weixin.
 2. Get products information from wechat(weixin) public account
 3. Push the well selected translated product to user who follow @producthunt on wechat(weixin)